Registration, Enrollment, and Override Requests

 |To gain access to a Graduate CSE course (EECS 500-lvl or above), contact the instructor directly.|

-After the initial period of registration has passed, students will be allowed to enroll in additional restricted courses, as desired.
+After the initial phase of registration has passed, students will be allowed to enroll in additional restricted courses, as desired.

 As usual, during all of registration, waitlisting will remain unrestricted.
 Waitlisting will not count in the two-course maximum.

-Students may enroll in more than 2 restricted courses beginning April 17, 2023.
-If you expect to graduate in Fall (December) 2023, and need a third course from this set to do so, fill out this form to have your case reviewed.
+Students may enroll in more than 2 restricted courses beginning December 8, 2023.
+If you expect to graduate in Winter (May) 2024, and need a third course from this set to do so, fill out this form to have your case reviewed.